curl/everything-curl/cmdline-urls.md

 DICT, LDAP, IMAP, SMTP and POP3.
 Any other host name in a scheme-less URL will make curl default to HTTP.

-You can modify the default protocol to something else than HTTP with the `--proto-default` option.
+You can modify the default protocol to something other than HTTP with the `--proto-default` option.

 ### Name and password